TD22057/insteon-mqtt/doc/mqtt.md

    { "cmd" : "on"/"off", ["instant" : 0/1] }
    ```

+The input command can be either a direct on/off command which will just
+change the load connected to the switch (using the on_off inputs) or a scene
+on/off command which simulates pressing the button on the switch (using the
+scene inputs).

 Here is a sample configuration that accepts and publishes messages
 using upper case ON an OFF payloads.